codingbbq/codingbbq.github.io/_posts/2019-04-11-The-art-of-Money-Getting.markdown

 #### Use the best tools.

 "Hands" are not worth a great deal without "Heads".
-Those men who have brains and experiances are therefore the most valuable.
+Those men who have brains and experiences are therefore the most valuable.

 #### Don't get above your business

 There is no greater mistake than when a young man believes he will succeed with borrowed money.
-Money is good for nothing unless you know its value by experiance.Nine out of ten of the rich men of our country to-day, started out in life as poor boys, with determined wills, industry, perseverance, economy and good habits.
+Money is good for nothing unless you know its value by experience.Nine out of ten of the rich men of our country to-day, started out in life as poor boys, with determined wills, industry, perseverance, economy and good habits.
 They went on gradually, made their own money and saved it; and this is the best way to acquire a fortune.

 #### Learn something useful.